LEDfan/Bachelorproef/bounds.md

 Therefore the bounds can be determined by using 2 times the standard deviation.
 In the boxplot we can however see that there are quite a few outliers.
 If such outliers occur in actual tests, this might result in false negatives.
-In the test results we can see that the outliers 22843 and 26341 do not fall in the range [23219, 25615].
+In the test results we can see that for example the outliers 1803 and 2443 do not fall in the range [1859.34, 2325.76].
-When we compare this interval to [21975.736,26859.234] obtained by using the 10% from the assignment, we see that our chosen interval is more strict, but adjusts better for the actual observed variability in the data.
+When we compare this interval to [1883.30,2301.81] obtained by using the 10% from the assignment, we see that our chosen interval is a bit less strict, but adjusts better for the actual observed variability in the data.

 ## Influenza B